This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Food Tour in Oaxaca City

 On a food tour, you’ll be introduced to some of the most famous local dishes – mole, tamales, chocolat de agua to name a few!
-But, you’ll also be introduced to dishes that most tourists miss out on!
+But, you’ll also be introduced to dishes that most tourists miss!

 I personally love food tours when I travel, especially in countries where I don’t fully speak the language.
 With an English-speaking guide, you’ll be able to understand what everything is made of and fully understand what you’re trying (as opposed to just blindly ordering something random on a menu.)

 Also, there are tons of amazing places to eat in Oaxaca.
-On a food tour in Oaxaca, you’ll be shown to the best of the best!
+On a food tour in Oaxaca, you’ll be shown the best of the best!
 This way, for the duration of your time in Oaxaca, you can return to your favorite restaurants and food stands for meals.
+There are some seriously good restaurants in Oaxaca you need to try!

 Oaxaca Food Tour Recommendations:

 There are many different food tours in Oaxaca to choose from.
 Personally, I recommend this particular tour for a traditional food tour.
-It includes trying over 20 different food and drink items and has exceptional reviews!
-You’ll also get to try some premium mezcal and are guaranteed to leave absolutely stuffed!
+It includes trying over 24 different food and drink items and has exceptional reviews!
+You’ll get to eat at the best places where the locals do.
+This tour is also only about $70 USD!

 The state of Oaxaca produces more mezcal (a strong alcoholic spirit made from cactus) than anywhere else in Mexico – and most of the distilleries are located very close to Oaxaca city!
 A mezcal tasting tour in Oaxaca is an absolute must for anybody who doesn’t mind getting a little (or a lot) tipsy.